Foods to Avoid with Psoriasis & Eczema

-Does food really have an impact on psoriasis & eczema?
-The answer is 100% yes!
-Many people (self-included) have healed these conditions naturally with a plant based diet.
 Psoriasis and eczema are caused by a toxic liver, specifically an accumulation of pesticides and the heavy metal copper.
 Pathogens in the liver feed on these toxins and release byproducts that are called dermatoxins.
-These dermatoxins can only be released through the skin.
-Dermatoxins are what cause the redness, itching, flaking, pain, cracking & oozing skin associated with psoriasis & eczema.

 Removing the foods that feed the pathogens in the liver is a critical step in healing.
 Once those pathogens no longer have a food supply, their ability to reproduce is substantially lowered (and so are your skin symptoms).